zeruhur/aspidochelone/_posts/2022-04-13-taintedweald.md

 Until Yochai Gal launched the *Forest of Another Name" Cairn Jam last month.
 The original deadline was March 31st and I know it was totally impossible for me to meet that deadline.
 Then it has postponed to April 15th and I was able to start writing my submission in time.

 The result is Taintedweald, a mini-setting in a 24 pages zine.
-Let's in detail!
+Let's see it in detail!

 - The **title** is a portmanteau because they sounds good and Dolmenwood was already taken (and there will be not such a good title as that).
 I had to figure out something that not sounds awful and recalled the [Sea of Corruption](https://nausicaa.fandom.com/wiki/Sea_of_Corruption).
 At first I was thinking to use "Toxic Jungle" (the original Italian translation for the Sea in the 80's adaption of the anime), but it was not that evocative.
 I am satisfied with Taintedweald.
 - The **general concept** takes off the world of Nausicaä, but it is only a loosely inspiration.
 There is the post-apocalyptic feel to it, there is the poisonous forest and a general feel in the names and technology, of course.
 That's it, everything else is vague enough to allow a total conversion if someone wants to, but something completely different either.
 The [Nausicaä Fandom Wiki](https://nausicaa.fandom.com/) was a unrivaled source of material and inspiration to make this setting.